StochSS/SpatialPy/CONTRIBUTING.md

 c) Please use a meaningful name, and include the issue # if applicable.
 d) For bug fixes, branch from 'master'
 e) For new features, branch from 'develop'
-f) Be sure to document your code
+f) Be sure to document your code.
+g) Eliminate any commented-out or dead code.
-g) If you are creating a new file, prepend the [COPYRIGHT](/COPYRIGHT) notice to the beginning of the file.
+h) If you are creating a new file, prepend the [COPYRIGHT](/COPYRIGHT) notice to the beginning of the file.

 ### 2. Submitting a Pull Request:
 a) If changes are bug/hotfix, make a pull request to 'master'.